 Introduces students to philosophical and theological perspectives and methodologies by focusing on one or two key thinkers, books, or topics.
 Study and critical assessment will attend to the larger historical context.
 Same as PHIL 231.

 The course fulfills credit as an upper-division class in advanced composition, for which the University of Illinois requires twenty to thirty pages of revised writing as a minimum standard.
-In order to fulfill this requirement, each member of the class will write and revise a personal mission statement reflecting on your life work and career path (three pages), two response papers — an initial article analysis (three pages) and a substantive paper on normative ethical theories (five pages) — plus a final research paper of your own choosing (nine pages or more in length).
-All members of the course will also give a five-minute presentation on their research project at the end of the semester, followed by questions from the class.
+In order to fulfill this requirement, each member of the class must write and revise a personal mission statement reflecting on one’s life work and career path (three pages), followed by two position papers including an initial article analysis (three pages) and a substantive paper on normative ethical theories (five pages), plus a final research paper of one’s own choosing (nine pages or more in length).
+All members of the course also give a five-minute presentation on their research projects at the end of the semester, concluding with four minutes of questions from the class.
 The research paper and class presentation function together as the final examination for the course.
-Prerequisites: Junior standing and Rhetoric 105.
-The term “junior standing” means that the course will be taught at the level of an upper-division class in Philosophy and Advanced Composition, and that every enrolled member of the course is willing and able to work at the level necessary to fulfill these University requirements.

 Philosophical examination of positions taken on some issues of current concern, including the morality of war, climate justice, reparations for historic injustice, and distributive justice at the state and global levels.

 See Class Schedule for current topics.
 May be repeated with approval.

 Readings in selected philosophical topics.
 Course may be taken by honors students in partial fulfillment of department honors requirements.